mazawi/Java/06 Multidimensional Arrays/readme.md

 # Case Studies
-### Basic Operations on 2D array
+### Basic Operations on 2D array (Declaration of an array and printing its elements)
 1- Declaring array

 ***Example**

-Please refer to [Ex01.java](https://github.com/mazawi/Teaching-Java/blob/main/06%20Multidimensional%20Arrays/Code/Ex01.java) The following code defines an array with 5 rows and 5 columns and of type of integer
+Please refer to [Ex01.java](https://github.com/mazawi/Teaching-Java/blob/main/06%20Multidimensional%20Arrays/Code/Ex01.java)

+- The following code defines an array with 5 rows and 5 columns and of type of integer
 ```c
 // Define and initialize a 2D array with numbers
         int[][] array2D =